istmobiome/istmobiome-web/content/about/index.md

         [^7]: Sullam KE, Rubin BER, Dalton CM, Kilham SS, Flecker AS and Russell JA.
 (2015). *Divergence across diet, time and populations rules out parallel evolution in the gut microbiomes of Trinidadian guppies*. [**The ISME Journal** 9: 1508--1522](https://dx.doi.org/10.1038%2Fismej.2014.231).

         [^8]: Franchini P, Fruciano C, Frickey T, Jones JC, Meyer A (2014) The gut microbial community of Midas cichlid fish in repeatedly evolved limnetic-benthic species pairs. [**PLoS ONE** 9: e95027](https://doi.org/10.1371/journal.pone.0095027).

+        </small></p>

+      # Filter toolbar (optional).
+      # Add or remove as many filters (`filter_button` instances) as you like.
+      # To show all items, set `tag` to "*".
+      # To filter by a specific tag, set `tag` to an existing tag name.
+      # To remove the toolbar, delete the entire `filter_button` block.
+    design:
+      background:
+        #color: '#1f4e74'
+#        image:
+#          filename: banners/about_map.png
+          #  Image fit.
+Options are `cover` (default), `contain`, or `actual` size.
+#          size: contain
+          # Image focal point.
+Options include `left`, `center` (default), or `right`.
+#          position: center
+          # Use a fun parallax-like fixed background effect on desktop? true/false
+#          parallax: false
+          # Text color (true=light, false=dark, or remove for the dynamic theme color).
+#          text_color_light: true
+#          filters:
+            # Darken the image?
+Range 0-1 where 1 is transparent and 0 is opaque.
+#            brightness: 0.0
+#      spacing:
+#        padding: ["550px", "0", "100px", "0"]
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
+      columns: '2'

+####################
+## Site
+####################

+  - block: markdown
+    id: site
+    content:
+      default_button_index: 0
+      title: "About this Website"
+      subtitle: ''
+      text: |-

+        ## Site Overview

+        The purpose of this site is to capture and highlight the work we conducted during this grant.
+The [TEAM]({{< ref "team" >}}) section contains biographical sketches of the Researchers and Principal Investigators involved in the project.
+On the [PAPERS]({{< ref "docs/publication" >}}) page you can find all of the publications produced during the project.
+Entries includes DOI links, citation information, access to PDFs, bioinformatic workflows, etc. The [WORKFLOWS]({{< ref "projects" >}}) section of the site contains bioinformatic workflows for several projects.
+Each individual WORKFLOW page contains a brief project overview plus quick links to the bioinformatic workflows, raw data and data products, GitHub repo, code, etc. In most cases, the **complete and reproducible bioinformatic workflows** are hosted on separate GitHub Pages websites.
+This has to do with the way each project is generated.
+Since we often use R code, many figures, tables, analyses, etc. are processed when the project site is built and rendered.
+Once a project is finished we can archive the final code and simply link to it from istmobiome.rbind.io.
+This allows us to continually update istmobiome.rbind.io without needing to re-render each project with every site build.
+It also makes istmobiome.rbind.io more lightweight and faster since it does not have to load every project.
+In the [FIELD GUIDES]({{< ref "docs/fieldguides" >}}) section you can find pictures of fishes and invertebrates from the Pacific and Atlantic coasts of Panama.
+The [WORKSHOPS]({{< ref "docs/workshops" >}}) page contains information on Symposia and Workshops we hosted in Panama during this project.
+The [MULTIMEDIA]({{< ref "docs/multimedia" >}}) section contains links to stories about Istmobiome science including press pieces, presentations, interviews, and more.

       # Filter toolbar (optional).
       # Add or remove as many filters (`filter_button` instances) as you like.